-Increase ISO Values: With longer focal lengths for example 200mm and exposure times 2.5 seconds, if you go for the normal iso values for astrophotography, you will end up with a very underexposed image with no details at all.
+Increase ISO Values: With longer focal lengths for example 200mm and exposure times of 2.5 seconds, if you go for the normal iso values for astrophotography, you will end up with a very underexposed image with no details at all.
 Moreover, with deep sky objects being very faint, these iso values will not record any details at all, and the image will look plain black.

 In order to overcome this situation, you need to choose an appropriate ISO value so the camera can record the details of the deep sky objects.
-Be warned that this will also increase the amount of noise in the image but with untracked astrophotography this becomes a necessity.
+Be warned that this will also increase the amount of noise in the image but with untracked astrophotography, this becomes a necessity.

-With a series of images that need to be taken for a longer period of time, and the camera fixed on a tripod, the object that you are trying to photograph will move out of the frame.
+With a series of images that need to be taken for a longer period of time and the camera fixed on a tripod, the object that you are trying to photograph will move out of the frame.

 So here is what you need to do!